-Working parameters of the shock detector are independently analyzed.
-The detector will report an alarm after a single strong shock caused by a heavy impact, as well as after a series of weak shocks caused by a series of slight impacts.
+Working parameters of the vibration detector are independently analyzed.
+The detector can trigger alarm after registering a single, strong vibration caused by a powerful impact, and also on registering several slight vibrations caused by a series of weak strikes.

-ASP-100 (ASP-200) - wireless outdoor siren.
-You can configure:
+ASP-100 - wireless outdoor siren.
+The following is to be programmed: